IT Upgrade Checklist (Kansas City) | Docks, Chargers & Accessories

 • Disposal-only electronics

-For those, see my Kansas City IT disposal resources page.
+See the Kansas City IT disposal resources page →

 Once items are grouped, you're ready.